nojronatron/file-sync-win/README.md

 Goals:

 - Create a tool that can be used to synchronize message data between a Winlink Express instance and another computer.
+- Project will be a MVP (Minimum Viable Product) for demonstration purposes.

+When this project is ready, a presentation will be made to the interested parties for feedback and to start planning for potential use.

+## Primary Components

 - A 'Server' service that listens for listing of bib reports, recording them to a log file.
 - A 'Client' portion that watches a directory and, whenever a new file is created, parses the content, logs the bib data, and sends it to the Server service.

-When this project is ready, a presentation will be made to the interested parties for feedback and to start planning for potential use.

 ## Project Status

+- Client component is a stand-alone desktop executable.
+- Client UI leverages WPF (Windows Presentation Foundation) for a responsive user interface.
+- Client can track a specified folder for files of the defined type (the default type is '.mime').
-- Core functionality is working.
+- Server component is a stand-alone web service.
-- Additional UI tweaks are in the works for MVP release.
-- In the short term, publish a proof of concept and basic functionality (MVP) for demonstration purposes to potential end-users.
-- Distribution: Limited.
-ClickOnce publishing of the client application and the server service.
+- Build and Distribution: Limited.
+Utilizes ClickOnce publishing of the client application and the server service as separate executables.
-- Mid term: Develop a solution based on this MVP concept that incorporates new and/or updated features based on feedback, and a better designed repository and project for the longer-term.
-- Before end of May 2024: Publish a well tested client app and server service with a minimum set of features ready for BigFoot 2024.

 ## Usage and Behavior

 ### Simple Usage Walkthrough

-1. Download the Published App (ClickOnce Published folder -- TBD) to a directory on the computer that has Winlink Express installed (Client).
+1. Download the Published Application to a directory on the computer that has Winlink Express installed (Client).
-1. Run the installer (setup.exe) from the ClickOnce Publish folder (TBD).
+1. Run the installer (setup.exe) from the ClickOnce Published folder.
 1. Find the directory where Winlink Express stores its message files and copy the path.
-1. Run the Executable and enter that message path into the Sync Tool UI.
+1. Run the Executable and enter that message path and file extension into the Sync Tool UI.
-1. A separate folder will have the service executable 'FileSyncAPI.exe' along with some DLL files.
-Run to host the Server component.
+1. Run the service executable 'FileSyncAPI.exe' to host the Server component.
+Look at the FileSyncAPI console window to confirm the Server Address and Port number.
-1. Back in the Sync Tool UI, enter the Server's IP address.
-The Default port number should be fine.
+1. Back in the Sync Tool UI, enter the Server Address and Port number, and then click the SET button.
-1. Click 'Set' to open the File Monitor Window.
-Click 'Start' to start monitoring for files; 'Stop' to stop it.
+1. Click the OPEN FILE MONITOR button to open the File Monitor Window.
+1. Click START MONITORING FILES to start monitoring for files; Click STOP MONITORING FILES to stop.
+1. Client: When bib data is detected in a file, it will be logged to a file in the same directory as the executable, in tab-delimited format.
-1. Server: When the bib data is received, it will be logged to a file in the same directory as 'FileSyncAPI.exe', as well as to a console window.
+1. Server: When the bib data is received, it will be logged to a file in the same directory as 'FileSyncAPI.exe' as well as to a console window.

 ### Other Behavior Expectations

 - Only newly created files in the configured path will be detected and processed.
 - Newly created files that do not contain bib data will NOT be processed in any way.
-- The _Server address and port configuration_ is completely optional.
-- The Client will still function without them but will only record data to the local log file.
+- The _Server address and port configuration_ must be entered into the 'Configuration' screen on the client but if the server doesn't respond, the client will continue to monitor files and record data to the log file.
-- The Server service can run stand-alone without the Client, but it will only receive data from a Client.
+- The Server service can run stand-alone without the Client, but it will only receive data from a Client (will not monitor for changed files).
+- Even though it is possible to run multiple instances of the Client, only one instance of the Server can be run at a time.
+- The Server will only accept data from the Client if the Client is configured with the correct Server Address and Port number.

 ### Security and Data Privacy